 “Coworking in Australia is in its infancy, accounting for 0.6% of the office market.
 I think 30% of real estate could become coworking space,” he said.

 There are challenges to this growth including that landlords like to receive stable incomes.
-The idea of lots of different people coming and going and incomes for their tenant varying from month-to-month, doesn’t align well with their risk profiles.
+The idea of lots of different people coming and going and incomes for their tenants varying from month to month doesn’t align well with their risk profiles.

-“There is a lot of scepticism, but landlords will look to Shanghai, Hong Kong and London to see the trends.
+“There is a lot of scepticism, but landlords will look to Shanghai, Hong Kong, and London to see the trends.
 Landlords never do anything unless forced to.
-For example, why would a landlord do small suites, subdividing etc. where the asset value would decrease if not good return on dollars?
+For example, why would a landlord do small suites, subdividing, etc. where the asset value would decrease if no good return on dollars?
 Every tenant is still a number at the end of the day,” said John.

 Promote the benefits and make it profitable